Table-valued parameters

-A TVP is a SQL Server user-defined table type that can be passed as a read-only parameter (READONLY) to Stored Procedures.
-Instead of sending 1 000 IDs one by one, you send a single structured table with 1 000 rows in one round-trip.
+A TVP is a SQL Server user-defined table type that you pass as a READONLY parameter.
+Instead of sending 1,000 IDs one by one or building dynamic SQL, you send one structured table in a single round trip.

 -- 1. Create the SQL Server type